NVIDIA/aistore/README.md

 <img src="images/example-12-fspaths-config.png" alt="Example: 12 fspaths" width="160">

+### Managing filesystems

+A target uses the configuration option `fspaths` as the list of local directories where the targets stores objects.
+A `fspath` aka `mountpath` (both terms are used interchangeably) is, simply, a local directory that is serviced by a local filesystem.
+NOTE: there must be a 1-to-1 relationship between a `fspath` and an underlying local filesystem.

+DFC REST API makes it possible to list, add, remove, enable, and disable a `fspath` (and, therefore, the corresponding local filesystem) at runtime.
+Filesystem's health checker (FSHC) monitors the health of all local filesystems: a filesystem that "accumulates" I/O errors will be disabled and taken out, as far as the DFC built-in mechanism of object distribution.
+For further details about FSHC and filesystem REST API, please [see FSHC readme](./fshc.md).

+Warning: as of the version 1.2, all changes done via REST API are not persistent.

 ### Disabling extended attributes

 To make sure that DFC does not utilize xattrs, configure "checksum"="none" and "versioning"="none" for all targets in a DFC cluster.
 This can be done via the [common configuration "part"](dfc/setup/config.sh) that'd be further used to deploy the cluster.